PowerDNS/pdns/docs/modes-of-operation.rst

 the domain is declared 'fresh', and will only be checked again after '**refresh**' seconds have passed.

+If the serial on the Primary is equal to the serial on the Secondary, but the zone is presigned, the Secondary will also compare the RRSIG of the SOA and queue a zone transfer if the signatures are different.
+This is useful if the Primary is also PowerDNS as the serial may not be increased although signatures are updated.
+To compare also the RRSIGs, PowerDNS sets the DO flag when querying the SOA on the Primary.
+Setting the DO flag may trigger truncated responses and the SOA check should fall-back to TCP.
+As this fall-back is currently not supported in PowerDNS, freshnes checks may fail.
+If it is known that the Primary always increases the serial on signature changes, signature comparison can be turned off by disabling :ref:`setting-compare-signatures-on-zone-freshness-check`.
+This will disable the DO flag and should work around the truncate issue.

 When the freshness of a domain cannot be checked, e.g. because the master is offline, PowerDNS will retry the domain after :ref:`setting-xfr-cycle-interval` seconds.